โ† Back to Money & Banking

 The Ratchet Effect

-Each crisis requires a bigger intervention than the last. $700B in 2008 became $5T+ in 2020.
-The Fed balance sheet never fully shrinks back to pre-crisis levels.
-The system requires ever-increasing doses of monetary stimulus to avoid collapse.
-This is not stability — it's a controlled demolition of purchasing power.
+Each crisis has required a bigger intervention than the last. $700B in 2008 became $5T+ in 2020.
+The Fed balance sheet never fully shrinks back to pre-crisis levels, so each cycle leaves the money supply structurally larger.
+The pattern is worth watching: stability bought with stimulus that compounds over time.

 The Core Argument